yuhan1212/price_tracker/README.md

 # eBay Price Tracking

-This program will automatically track choosen product price,<br/>
+This program will automatically track the chosen product price,<br/>
-and send an email to alert user when latest price meets the target price.
+and send an email to alert user when the latest price meets the target price.

 ### Features